indigoparadox/dsekai/README.md

 In general, these restrictions are relaxed for items in the tools/ and check/ subdirectories (though these should also be limited to C89).
 For this reason, items in the src/ directory should also avoid depending on items in the tools/ and check/ directories (except for in platform-specific modules that do not have these restrictions that may use the tools/ subdirectory.
 Nothing should depend on the check/ subdirectory).

 Items in the tools/ and check/ subdirectories may depend on the src/ directory freely.

+### API Coding Considerations

+In an attempt to keep the API consistent, functions should adhere to the following rules:

+* Arguments should be in order of state modifiers **first**, followed by a pointer to the object being modified if no global state is modified **or** a pointer to the global state struct which should be auto-unlocked before it is accessed with engines_state_unlock().

 ## Documentation